-The BSG runs a workshop for new research students in December each year and we encourage you to attend.
+The BSG runs a workshop for new research students each year and we encourage you to attend.
 The workshop has been running at the fantastic Cumberland Lodge in Windsor Great Park for over 30 years – many notable researchers and academics have been and benefited from this course!

 You should also be able to offset the time against any departmental postgraduate training credits.